Skip to content

 Further analysis revealed that the tool had been installed by a hacker who had gained remote access to the system through a VPN account linked to a former Walmart employee.
 The account had not been adequately closed after the employee’s departure from the company.

 Following the deactivation of the initial VPN account, the hacker endeavored to gain access through a secondary VPN account that belonged to another staff member.
-After the second VPN was terminated, the hacker made a third attempt using a different account.

 The inquiry uncovered evidence suggesting that the hacker may have targeted over 800 devices since June 2005.